gura-conf/gura/docs/Developers/parsing.md

 ## Standard errors

-All implementations must consider the following errors during the parsing of Gura text to a representation in the programming language used, to comply with the language specifications:
+All implementations must consider the following errors (all of them are duly entered in the corresponding sections on the [Specs page][specs-page]) during the parsing of Gura text to a representation in the programming language used, to comply with the language specifications:

 - **ParseError**: Gura syntax is invalid.
 - **VariableNotDefinedError**: a variable is not defined.